Jordi1990/home-assistant.io/source/_integrations/aquacell.markdown

 ## Supported devices

-This integration only works for softener models which have an <b>i-Lid</b> and are configured through the 'Mijn AquaCell' or 'My Harvey' mobile app.
+This integration only works for softener models which have an **i-Lid** and are configured through the 'Mijn AquaCell' or 'My Harvey' mobile app.
 These models are also recognizable by the required curved salt blocks.
 - [AquaCell](https://www.aquacell-waterontharder.nl/aquacell)
 - [HarveyArc Water Softener](https://www.harveywatersofteners.co.uk/products/water-softeners/harveyarc-water-softener)

 ## Prerequisites

-The softener needs to be setup with the official app before being able to integrate it in Home Assistant.
+The softener needs to be set up with the official app before being able to integrate it in Home Assistant.

 {% include integrations/config_flow.md %}

 {% configuration_basic %}
 Email address:
-  description: The email address used to login to the mobile app used to monitor the softener.
+  description: The email address used to log in to the mobile app used to monitor the softener.
   required: true
   type: string
 Password:
-  description: The password used to login to the mobile app used to monitor the softener.
+  description: The password used to log in to the mobile app used to monitor the softener.
   required: true
   type: string
 {% endconfiguration_basic %}